 In summary, I find the book to be ground breaking.
 It is a visually stunning representation of the creative genius of J.D.
 Lenzen presented in a clear instructional format.
 Beginners will find Paracord Fusion Ties: Volume 1 to be an excellent starting point.
 Those more experienced will find new and innovative designs and ideas.
 Regardless of starting experience and skill, readers can expect their own creativity to be stirred.
 I would encourage anyone with an interest in paracord knots and crafts to discover this book as I am sure it will become the catalyst for many imaginations.

 Paracord Fusion Ties: Volume 1 is available through all major book sellers.
-For more information about purchasing a copy, please visit the author’s web site, Fusion Knots.
+To purchase a copy – click here: Fusion Knots Book on Amazon.

 Do you already own a copy?
 Let us know your thoughts about the book in the comments below!